 Queensland Sport, Exercise and Recreation Survey

-The Queensland, Sport, Exercise, and Recreation Surveys provide regular data about the physical activity of Queensland children and adults.
+The Queensland, Sport, Exercise, and Recreation Surveys were undertaken to provide data about the physical activity of Queensland children and adults.

-The Queensland Sport, Exercise and Recreation survey of Children - 2019 provides representative, robust and reliable data to measure Queensland children’s involvement in physical activity outside of school hours.
+The 2019 Queensland Sport, Exercise and Recreation survey of Children provided representative, robust and reliable data to measure Queensland children’s involvement in physical activity outside of school hours.

 A total of 5273 Computer Assisted Telephone Interviews were conducted with parents or carers of children aged 5 to 17 years across five sampling regions within Queensland between December 2018 and April 2019.